 c) More than 1000

-Explanation: At certain sites CpG dinucleotide occurs at higher frequency and is referred to as CpG islands.
+Explanation: At certain sites, CpG dinucleotide occurs at a higher frequency and is referred to as CpG islands.
 CpG islands are approximately 1000 bases long and show an elevated G+C base composition.

 2. In humans CpG islands are generally located in the ____________

 d) Terminator region

 Explanation: CpG islands are often associated with the transcription start site, that is, the promoter region.
 About 60% of human genes have CpG islands at their promoter regions.

 3. The Intergenic CpGs are more commonly methylated than in the intragenetic region.